SuperOfficeDocs/superoffice-docs/docs/onsite/crm-server/system-requirements.md

 ### Document Archive

-* File share on a server to store documents and e-mails archived in SuperOffice
+* File share on a server to store documents and emails archived in SuperOffice

 ### Protocol